What is Adhesive Tapes? Types, Manufacturing, and Applications

 4. Application of Solvent

 The unwinder also applies a solvent to the film surface.
 This prevents the film from sticking while unrolling.
-In order to transform this film into a tape, the machine coat one side with a hot adhesive known as hot melt made from several ingredients.
+In order to transform this film into tape, the machine coats one side with a hot adhesive known as hot melt, which is made from several ingredients.

 The synthetic rubber gives it flexibility, a UV protector keeps it from drying and discoloring, while an antioxidant prevents aging.
-The addition of synthetic resin makes it sticky while putting pigmentation oil provides a choice of color, like a tan for packing tapes.
+The addition of synthetic resin makes it sticky, while adding pigmentation oil provides a choice of color, like a tan, for packing tapes.

 5. Preheated Holding Tank

-Next is loading the hot melt into a preheated holding tank which keeps them out at a piping 390 degrees Fahrenheit to prevent the tape from hardening.
+Next is loading the hot melt into a preheated holding tank, which keeps it at a temperature of 390 degrees Fahrenheit to prevent the tape from hardening.
 The tank pumps adhesive to a machine called the blower.
-Then wipe away the excess and roll the film.
+Then, wipe away the excess and roll the film.

 6. Use of Cooling Roller